 Some more basic rules got violated:

-- When you want the team to take over responsibility for UX, the team must also play an active part in defining and executing the process of creating it.
-Creating high-fidelity mock-ups is an excellent way of exluding the rest of the team.
+- When you want people to take responsibility for UX, the team must also play an active part in defining and executing the process of creating it.
+Creating high-fidelity mock-ups is an excellent way of excluding the rest of the team.

 - When a process leads to defects, halt it and change it.
 At any rate, do not execute it even faster.
 Neither blame those executing it.